The Boss's Son

 "You must be exhausted.
 Come on, let's get you inside and get you warmed up."

-Reviewing over the things in my mind that would possibly get his body temperature warmed up, it was easy to see he was entering Hypothermia.
+Reviewing over the things in my mind that would possibly get his body temperature warmed up, it was easy to see he had been entering the early stages of Hypothermia.

 I stripped to my boxers and then took the pup's torn up clothing off.
 Gently holding him up, my arms set him down gently on top of my chest.